Disfranchisement after the Reconstruction era: Post-Reconstruction disfranchisement

-Following continuing violence around elections as insurgents worked to suppress black voting, the Democratic-dominated Southern states passed legislation to create barriers to voter registrations by blacks and poor whites, starting with the Georgia poll tax in 1877.
+Following continuing violence around elections as insurgents worked to suppress black voting, the Democratic-dominated Southern states passed legislation to create barriers to voter registrations by blacks and poor whites, starting with the poll tax in Georgia in 1877.
 Other measures followed, particularly near the end of the century, after a Republican-Populist alliance caused the Democrats to temporarily lose some Congressional seats and control of some gubernatorial positions.

 To secure their power, the Democrats worked to exclude blacks and most white Republicans from politics.
 The results could be seen across the South.
 After Reconstruction, Tennessee initially had the most "consistently competitive political system in the South".
 A bitter election battle in 1888, marked by unmatched corruption and violence, resulted in white Democrats taking over the state legislature.
 To consolidate their power, they worked to suppress the black vote and sharply reduced it through changes in voter registration, requiring poll taxes, as well as changing election procedures to make voting more complex.

 In 1890, Mississippi adopted a new constitution, which contained provisions for voter registration that required voters to pay poll taxes and pass a literacy test.
 The literacy test was subjectively applied by white administrators, and the two provisions effectively disenfranchised most blacks and many poor whites.
 The constitutional provisions survived a Supreme Court challenge in Williams v.
 Mississippi (1898).
 Other southern states quickly adopted new constitutions and what they called the "Mississippi Plan".
 By 1908, all states of the former Confederacy had passed new constitutions or suffrage amendments, sometimes bypassing general elections to achieve this.
 Legislators created a variety of barriers, including longer residency requirements, rule variations, and literacy and understanding tests, which were subjectively applied against minorities, or were particularly hard for the poor to fulfill.
 Such constitutional provisions were unsuccessfully challenged at the Supreme Court in Giles v.
 Harris (1903).
 In practice, these provisions, including white primaries, created a maze that blocked most blacks and many poor whites from voting in Southern states until after the passage of federal civil rights legislation in the mid-1960s.
 Voter registration and turnout dropped sharply across the South, as most blacks and many poor whites were excluded from the political system.
 The disenfranchisement of poor whites was not merely an unintentional byproduct of laws intended to prevent blacks from voting, because many supporters of disenfranchisement explicitly stated a desire to also prevent poor whites from voting.

 Senator and former South Carolina Governor Benjamin Tillman defended this on the floor of the Senate: